-Under the policies, healthy individuals can secure immediate individual and family coverage – plans that can kick in as early as the next day And, if you already know the number of days you will need to be covered, your insurer may allow you to make a single payment for a policy based on the coverage period.
+With short-term policies, healthy applicants can secure immediate individual and family coverage – plans that can kick in as early as the next day.
+If you already know the number of days you will need to be covered, your insurer may allow you to make a single payment for the whole coverage period.

-So if you’re healthy and in need of temporary coverage until new coverage kicks in, a short-term major medical plan may be right for you.
+So if you’re healthy and in need of temporary coverage until another plan kicks in, or if you missed open enrollment and need coverage just for the rest of the year, a short-term major medical plan may be right for you.

 Short-term major medical may not be available in all 50 states.